Actindo-AG/Documentation/DataHub/Operation/01_ManageETLMappings.md

 ![Attribute set mappings](../../Assets/Screenshots/DataHub/Settings/ETL/AttributeSetMappings.png "[Attribute set mappings]")

-1. Click the attribute set mapping to which you want to add a differing language or channel attribute mapping for a certain destination attribute.
+1. Click the attribute set mapping to which you want to add a differing language or scope attribute mapping for a certain destination attribute.
     The *Mapping from "Source attribute set name" to "Destination attribute set name"* view is displayed.

     ![Mapping](../../Assets/Screenshots/DataHub/Settings/ETL/Mapping.png "[Mapping]")

-2. Select the checkbox of the attribute mapping to which you want to add a differing mapping for another language or channel.
+2. Select the checkbox of the attribute mapping to which you want to add a differing mapping for another language or scope.
     The editing toolbar is displayed above the attribute mappings.

     ![Mapping selected](../../Assets/Screenshots/DataHub/Settings/ETL/MappingSelected.png "[Mapping selected]")

-3. Click the [CUSTOM DESTINATION ATTRIBUTE CHANNEL AND LANGUAGE] button in the editing toolbar.
+3. Click the [CUSTOM DESTINATION ATTRIBUTE SCOPE AND LANGUAGE] button in the editing toolbar.
 This button is only displayed if the destination attribute of the selected mapping is multi-language or multi-scope.
     The *Settings* section is displayed on the right side.

     ![Custom mapping](../../Assets/Screenshots/DataHub/Settings/ETL/CustomMapping.png "[Custom mapping]")

     > [Info] Depending on the destination attribute, the additional drop-down lists displayed in the *Settings* section differ:
     - If the destination attribute is multi-language, the *Language* drop-down list is displayed additionally below the destination attribute.
-    - If the destination attribute is multi-scope, the *Channel* drop-down list is displayed additionally below the destination attribute.
+    - If the destination attribute is multi-scope, the *Scope* drop-down list is displayed additionally below the destination attribute.
-    - If the destination attribute is multi-language and multi-scope, the *Language* and the *Channel* drop-down lists are additionally displayed below the destination attribute.
+    - If the destination attribute is multi-language and multi-scope, the *Language* and the *Scope* drop-down lists are additionally displayed below the destination attribute.

-4. Select the appropriate language in the *Language* and/or the appropriate channel in the *Channel* drop-down list in the *Settings* section.
+4. Select the appropriate language in the *Language* and/or the appropriate scope in the *Scope* drop-down list in the *Settings* section.
 In the *Language* drop-down list, all active languages are displayed.
-In the *Channel* drop-down list, all active scopes are displayed.
+In the *Scope* drop-down list, all active scopes are displayed.

 5. Select the appropriate option in the *Extension* drop-down list in the *Settings* section.
 All extensions that are matching the data type of the destination attribute are displayed in the drop-down list.
     If the selected extension requires further configuration settings, the *Configuration* section is displayed below the *Settings* section.